- WHY CARE ABOUT MYANMAR?

 “We didn’t expect to be here 20 years,” Dr. Cynthia says.
 But unstable conditions prevented returning to their homeland, so the group continued to work at the humble clinic using limited resources, medicine, education and outreach to relieve human suffering and heal broken communities.

-Two decades later, the Mae Tao Clinic (MTC) has grown into a comprehensive community health center and a hub for regional health training with more than 1,000 graduates serving clinics, schools, villages, factories, camps and slums along both sides of the Thai-Burma border.
-In many remote areas inside Burma/Myanmar, the clinic’s former students have become the only sources of medical care.
+Two decades later, the Mae Tao Clinic (MTC) has grown into a comprehensive community health center and a hub for regional health training with more than 1,000 graduates serving clinics, schools, villages, factories, camps and slums along both sides of the Thai-Myanmar border.
+In many remote areas inside Myanmar, the clinic’s former students have become the only sources of medical care.

 The staff treats everything from minor maladies to malaria, tuberculosis (TB), HIV/AIDS, malnutrition, pneumonia, acute diarrheal diseases, diabetes, epilepsy, thyroid disease, cancer and mental illness.
 The clinic’s medics are trained in surgery, reproductive health (including labor and delivery), eye health, dental health, prosthetics, pediatrics, lab services, and social work.

 Mae Tao Clinic has become one of our most well established local partners.
 But we met when the clinic was quite small.
-Our collective relationship with Dr. Cynthia and the Mae Tao Clinic goes back more than a dozen years, when, individually, the founders of Planet Care, the Global Health Access Program, and Foundation for the People of Burma began working with and learning from Dr. Cynthia and her medics.
+Our collective relationship with Dr. Cynthia and the Mae Tao Clinic goes back more than a dozen years, when, individually, the founders of CPI forerunners — Planet Care and the Global Health Access Program (GHAP) — began working with and learning from Dr. Cynthia and her medics.

 Dr. Cynthia’s compassion is infectious.
-Bob Condon, Community Partners board member, remembers hearing about her from Ben Brown, then a young California medical student who would soon found Planet Care.
+Bob Condon, Community Partners International's Board of Directors vice-president, remembers hearing about her from Ben Brown, then a young California medical student who would soon found Planet Care.
 “Ben was headed back to Mae Sot with microscopes, textbooks, and medical supplies so his Burmese friends could set up a temporary clinic to provide medical care to other refugees.
 Ben’s passion to help inspired me to get involved in my own way — which was to call friends and ask for money.”

-T. Lee, co-founder of GHAP, and Hal Nathan, co-founder of Foundation for the People of Burma, also partnered with the Mae Tao Clinic early on as they were first learning how to be effective in bringing health and education to local communities.
-Over the years, our partnership with MTC has included training, financial support, documentation of health statistics and giving voice to the dire need for health and education programs for the people served by MTC and its community-based partners.
+T. Lee, co-founder of GHAP also partnered with the Mae Tao Clinic early on as they were first learning how to be effective in bringing health and education to local communities.
+Over the years, our partnership with MTC has included training, financial support, documentation of health statistics and giving voice to the dire need for health and education programs for the people served by MTC and its community based partners.